lewibs/mgen/README.md

 # MGEN
-functional music generation but randomly
+functional music generation but semi randomly.
+Attempting to use functional programing and learn music theory.